-- (RQ1) Do a user's Tweets generate serendipitous recommendations? - (RQ2) Is it possible to improve a recommendation list's serendipity through diversification? - 39 We run an online experiment to facilitate an empirical investigation of these two research questions using - 40 three factors.
-For RQ1, we employ the factor User Profile Source, where we compare the two sources - 41 of user profiles: firstly, a user's own papers; and secondly, a user's Tweets.
-The user's own papers are a - 42 feature of existing recommender systems, as evidenced by the work conducted by Sugiyama and Kan that are yet not reflected in their papers (e.g., what they found interesting at a conference or in their social network) (Letierce et al., 2010).
-In the domain of economics, recommendations based on a user's Tweets
+- (RQ1) Do a user's Tweets generate serendipitous recommendations? - (RQ2) Is it possible to improve a recommendation list's serendipity through diversification?

+43 We run an online experiment to facilitate an empirical investigation of these two research questions using 44 three factors.
+For RQ1, we employ the factor User Profile Source, where we compare the two sources of user profiles: firstly, a user's own papers; and secondly, a user's Tweets.
+The user's own papers are a 45 feature of existing recommender systems, as evidenced by the work conducted by Sugiyama and Kan 46 (2015) and Google Scholar.1 In this study, we assume that the user's Tweets produce recommendations 47 that cannot be generated based on papers, since researchers Tweet about recent developments and interests 48 49 that are yet not reflected in their papers (e.g., what they found interesting at a conference or in their social network) (Letierce et al., 2010).
+In addition, they are likely to have used their Twitter accounts to express 50 private interests.
+We conjecture that taking private interests into consideration delivers serendipitous 51 recommendations, since the recommender system will then suggest research papers that include both 52 professional interests and private interests, and which are thus likely to be serendipitous.
+We also observed that recommendations based on a user's Tweets received a precision of 60%, which is fairly high in the